jwilkie94/ST558-Project-1/README.md

 }
 ```

-\#Exploratory Data Analysis
+# Exploratory Data Analysis

+# EDA: Weather Function

-Now that we have our functions, we can do some data exploration.
+Now that the functions are ready, I can do some data exploration.

 I am going to start with the Weather function, and pull data from solar
 flares that occured in